QUEENSLAND STATE CLINICAL DIRECTOR

 Role Specification

-- To contribute breast medicine expertise and advice to key partners and stakeholders in the development and implementation of new and emerging models of care, innovations, screening technologies and alternative screening strategies, and opportunities that improve the way breast cancer screening and assessment services are delivered across the state.
+- To provide professional and strategic clinical leadership and expert advice to the BSQ program.
+This includes but not limited to new and emerging models of care, innovations, screening technologies and alternative screening strategies that improve the way frontline services are delivered across the state.

-- To provide clinical oversight and operational management of the BSQ Statewide Coordinated Reading Model (SCRM) and BSQ Expanded Service Delivery Model, including managing screen readers and coordinating the supply of clinical staff across the state.
+- To provide clinical oversight and operational management of statewide support functions, including the BSQ Statewide Coordinated Reading Model (SCRM) and BSQ Expanded Service Delivery Mode (ESDM).

 This successful applicant will carry out the following key accountabilities in accordance with Metro North Health’s values: